ConsultingMD/factree/README.md

 #=> [:mammal?]
 ```

 `find_path` will run my `decide` function until it reaches a conclusion or asks for a fact that is unknown.
-In this case, my function checks `facts[:mammal?]` right off the bat, and since I didn't provide that fact, `find_path` stopped right there.
+In this case, my function checks `facts[:mammal?]` right off the bat, and since I didn't provide that fact, `find_path` stopped there.
 The path through my decision tree was incomplete.

 Thankfully, `find_path` keeps track of all of the facts that are requested as it makes its way through a decision function.
 If it has to stop because a fact is unknown, the fact's name will be included in {Path.required_facts `required_facts`}.
 You can check `required_facts` to see exactly what's required to progress through the function.